11-Year-Old Minneapolis Boy Dies After Being Shot in Broad Daylight at a Park

 He wrote that Atkins "ain't no thug, no gangsta," but had simply gotten caught up with the wrong crowd.
 He urged others to take the boy's death as a wake-up call, adding, "This isn't a game… Amir, you will never be forgotten."

 In a subsequent post, Walker pushed back against what he described as false narratives surrounding his nephew's death.
-Declaring, "My baby was murdered," he emphasized the deep personal bond they shared, calling him his "heart," "backbone," and "mini me."
+Declaring, "MY BABY WAS MURDERED," he emphasized the deep personal bond they shared, calling him "MY HEART, MY BACKBONE, MY MINI ME."

 He expressed sorrow over being unable to protect the boy and vowed to carry his memory forward, writing, "Your story just beginning [sic]."
 Our sincere condolences go out to the family at this time.